Autonomously Executed Strategy

 Leaders do not vanish; their craft shifts upstream and downstream of execution.

-- Intent designers – Define the purpose, guardrails, and acceptable risk envelopes that doctrine engines must respect.
+- Intent designers – Define the purpose, guardrails, and acceptable risk levels that doctrine engines must respect.

 - Pattern librarians – Curate, test, and retire playbooks as markets evolve.
-Doctrine must reflect reality faster than agents can exploit it.
+Doctrine needs to reflect reality faster than agents can exploit it.

-- Ethical stewards – Decide when an action requires human empathy, negotiate societal trade-offs, and ensure transparency around automated choices.
+- Ethical stewards – Decide when an action requires human empathy, negotiate societal trade-offs, and ensure transparency around automated decisions.

-- Alliance brokers – Coordinate with partners whose agents touch the same ecosystem, establishing cross-organisational guardrails and dispute channels.
+- Alliance brokers – Coordinate with partners whose agents touch the same ecosystem, establishing cross-organisational guardrails and channels for resolving disputes.

 Safeguards for autonomous execution